Structural Bias Beyond Homophily: A Study of Fairness in Link Prediction: Structural Biases and Fairness in Link Prediction

 \subsubsection{Node-level Measures}

-To capture local structural disparities between sensitive groups, we analyze node-level metrics reflecting different dimensions of prominence and neighborhood composition.
-Centrality measures such as closeness, betweenness, and prestige quantify a node’s influence within the network, while neighborhood-based metrics like degree, constraint, density, and heterogeneity describe local connectivity and diversity.
-Each metric captures distinct aspects of bias that can affect fairness in LP.
-For example, differences in degree centrality can cause unequal chances of forming new links across groups, while heterogeneity influences whether nodes connect primarily within their own group or across groups, impacting exposure and representation.
-Focusing solely on common metrics like assortativity or degree risks overlooking these nuances, which may underlie unfair disparities in predicted links.
-To quantify bias from these measures, we define the normalized difference in expected values across sensitive groups as follows. \begin{definition}[Node-level Disparity] Let $\mathcal{G}=(\mathcal{V},\mathcal{E})$ be a graph, $S \in \{0,1\}$ a sensitive attribute, and $M: \mathcal{V} \to \mathbb{R}$ a node-level measure (e.g., node degree).
-The bias associated with $M$ is defined as:
+Node-level measures reflect different dimensions of structural prominence and neighborhood composition.
+Centrality measures such as closeness, betweenness, and eigenvector centrality (prestige) quantify a node's influence within the network.
+Neighborhood-based metrics such as $k$-hop degrees, ego-network density and heterogeneity describe local connectivity and diversity.
+Each captures a distinct aspect of structural disadvantage: differences in degree translate into unequal chances of forming new links across groups~\cite{subramonian2023networked}, while heterogeneity reflects whether nodes connect primarily within or across group boundaries~\cite{masrour2020bursting}.

+To quantify bias from these measures in a unified way, we define the normalized difference in expected values across sensitive groups.